 - Where did you meet your spouse?

-The problem with these security questions (and with our answers) is that they become a liability when the results are leaked online, such as through a data breach, or become public knowledge.
+The problem with common security questions (and with our answers) is they become a liability when the results are leaked online, such as through a data breach, or become public knowledge via outlets like social media.
 Why?
 Because many (in fact, thousands) of sites potentially use identical security questions.
 The variation from site-to-site is low, and questions for each user frequently, and inevitably, overlap across their many accounts.
 This standardization of security questions creates a substantial, but unnecessary, risk.

-The threat of re-used security questions is comparable to that of reusing passwords.
-Security pros, and end users, should know that they should never repeat a password across accounts.
-This is because, if one account is compromised, that password is out there in the wild attached to your credentials/identity and could be used for a future attack against any account you own that has the same credentials.
-When passwords are re-used across dozens of accounts, the compromise of just one account could potentially lead to the compromise of all of the other un-related accounts.
+The threat of common security questions is comparable to reusing passwords.
+Security pros, and end users, should know they should never reuse a password across accounts.
+This is because, if one account is compromised, the password is no longer secret and is associated with your credentials/identity and could be used for future attacks against any account you own that has the same (or similar) usernames.
+When passwords are re-used across dozens of accounts, the compromise of just one account could potentially lead to the compromise of all the other un-related accounts and ultimately your identity.

-While we do usually have control over the passwords we choose, as individuals, we do not have the power to change the questions that these websites and services ask.
-However, we can answer these security questions in creative ways that make our accounts more secure and eliminates the threat of multiple accounts being compromised.
-Here is some basic guidance on how to accomplish this:
+While we do usually have control over the passwords we choose, as individuals, we do not have the power to change the security questions these websites and services require.
+However, we can answer these questions in creative ways to make our accounts more secure and eliminates the threat of multiple accounts being compromised.
+Here is some basic guidance on how make security questions stronger:

-1. As much as is possible, do not select the same security questions across multiple sites.
+1. Choose Different Security Questions Across Sites: As much as is possible, do not select the same security questions across multiple sites.
 Keep your selections unique when the site allows you to pick your own questions.
 This will help limit the fallout and compromise of other accounts if the security question/answer is ever leaked.
 This is especially important for public figures whose history may be a part of public record or biographies posted on websites.
 For example, we all know the city our favorite musician or actor was born in, right?

-2. Do not answer security questions in plain English (or your native language).
+2. Use Special Characters in Your Answers: Do not answer security questions in plain English (or your native language).
 That is what is expected, but it’s a security misstep.
 Treat your answers like passwords and introduce complexity in your response and its characters.
 For example, let’s say I was born in Little Rock, Arkansas.
 The security question for, “what city where you born in” would require the response, “Little Rock”.
 Now, add some password complexity.
 The new entry could therefore be, “L!ttl3 r0ck”.
 This answer is more difficult to guess or crack through automated tools and provides a simple layer of obfuscation to protect your security question responses.
-And, if anyone ever asks, you can honestly state that of course your mother’s maiden name does have numbers and symbols in it.
+And, if anyone ever asks, you can honestly state your mother’s maiden name does have numbers and symbols in it.
 Doesn’t yours?
+I think you get the point—a little obfuscation can go along way to secure your answers.

 Security questions were designed with the intent of strengthening identity validation for access to applications and websites, particularly in the case of a password issue or other fault.
 However, just as with password reuse, reusing security question and answer pairs across multiple sites has enabled threat actors to compromise many accounts associated with an identity.
-Typically, this requires a hacker to compromise a secondary application as well, like email or SMS texting, in order to pair a password reset with the knowledge of these security questions.
-Unfortunately, some websites and applications do not even go that far and knowledge of a security question answer is sufficient to compromise the account.
+Typically, this requires a hacker to compromise a secondary application as well, like email or SMS texting, to pair a password reset with the knowledge of these security questions.
+Unfortunately, some websites and applications do not even go that far, and knowledge of a security question answer is sufficient to compromise the account, if the user provide the correct response

-For IT and security professionals interested in a more rigorous and thorough examination of all the ways identities (corporate and personal) are at risk or under attack, and the best strategies for protecting them, check out: Identity Attack Vectors: Implementing an Effective Identity and Access Management Solution, a new book co-authored by Darran Rolls, CTO at SailPoint and myself.
-You can also watch our joint webinar on-demand: Deconstructing Identity as a Cyberattack Vector.
+For IT and security professionals interested in a more rigorous and thorough examination of all the ways identities (corporate and personal) are at risk or under attack, and the best strategies for protecting them, check out: Identity Attack Vectors: Implementing an Effective Identity and Access Management Solution, a book co-authored by Darran Rolls, former CTO at SailPoint, and I. You can also watch our joint webinar on-demand here: Deconstructing Identity as a Cyberattack Vector.